ahuacate/sonarr/README.md

 ## 2.00 Manually Configure Sonarr Settings
 Browse to http://192.168.50.115:8989 and login to Sonarr.
-Click the `Settings Tab` and click `Advanced Settings` to the `Shown` state.
+Click the `Settings Tab` and click `Advanced Settings` to set `Shown` state.
 Configure all your tabs as follows.

 ### 2.01 Configure Media Management
 ![alt text](https://raw.githubusercontent.com/ahuacate/sonarr/master/images/media_management.png)